axelhahn/ahcache/readme.md

   * Fast filebased local cache
   * cache items are initialized with any application and an id to make it unique and to separate all cache items by an application or task
   * invalidate your cache with different methods:
-    * ba a TTL vlue in seconds
+    * by a TTL vlue in seconds
 	* by a local reference file (you can touch a file to invalidate a cache)
     * touch a single module based file to all cache items of th module
   * a cleanup method can delete all outdated cache items of all applications or a selected application